Kunthive/Crypto/public/newsletters/CR-The Inflection Point For Real World Assets Onchain.md

-# MR PRO | The Inflection Point For Real World Assets Onchain
+# The Inflection Point For Real World Assets Onchain

 ## Yield-bearing Stablecoins: The Next Big Thing